 Knowing what will happen during and after a defensive shooting is a crucial component to the type of training Mr. Hollis wants to give to students.
 So many trainers aren’t aware or don’t have experience enough to teach students how to prepare emotionally, legally and physically for a defensive shooting.
 His training is likely to help you avoid a use of force situation altogether.
 He believes it is better to be prepared and never need the training than to need it and not be prepared.

-He and his wife Anita are avid hunters and shooters and are fully enveloped in that community in Arkansas; it’s a way they connect with each other and other couples, families and friends.
+He is an avid hunter and shooter and is fully enveloped in that community in Arkansas; it’s a way he connects with family and friends.
 He is serious about having a large supply of top-quality coffee in class and near the range; but not so serious that he can’t take a joke.
 He is all for trainers who don’t take themselves too seriously, while simultaneously delivering the content in a respectful, comprehensive and serious way.
 Humor is welcome at his training sessions.

 He’ll frequently pair with other trainers to lighten the mood in class and ensure students can jive with one of the instructors at a very high level.
 His master’s degree in Disaster and Emergency Management offers some insight to holistic planning and situational awareness and brings a different level of cohesion to his training sessions.